Richland Northeast High School: Academics

+AVID

+Advancement Via Individual Determination (AVID) fosters a safe and open culture, high expectations for teachers and students, and collaboration in all classrooms.
+AVID’s mission is to close the opportunity gap by preparing all students for college and career readiness and success in a global society.

 CavPlex Convergence Media

 CavPlex Convergence Media is an academic elective magnet with focuses on multimedia journalism.
-CavPlex students participate in the award-winning student media at Northeast: The Archive (yearbook); Psyche (literary magazine); RNE-TV Live (broadcast); and The Saber (online news and social media).
+CavPlex students participate in the award-winning student media at Richland Northeast: The Archive (yearbook); Tapestry (literary magazine); RNE-TV Live (broadcast); and The Saber (online news and social media).
 Convergence Media in CavPlex offers a way to learn about communication and technology together, while producing real-world products for a genuine audience.

 Horizon

 The Horizon magnet program is a rigorous learning community for driven, motivated, and academically talented students.
 Horizon promotes collaborative learning and leadership building for intellectually motivated students who strive for academic success with a global perspective within a broad and balanced curriculum.
 Driven by our commitment to Global Awareness and the necessity to make a difference both locally and globally through voice and action, Horizon magnet scholars embrace opportunities (both in and out of the classroom) to broaden their perspective about our world and to showcase skills and talents that are aligned with their interests and values, with the goal of making a difference for the greater good.